kefeletswe/kefeletswe/README.md

 I have confirmed that some of the features in the website are responsive and work on all screen sizes.
 The home bar, and about us section are not responsive to different screen sizes.

-I confirm that not all the features of the form are working.
+I confirm that all the features of the form are working.